Current Maryland Mortgage and Refinance Rates

 - 1st Time Advantage Direct: A 30-year fixed-rate mortgage with a competitively low rate, a 1st Time Advantage Direct loan does not come with down payment assistance, but does allow the borrower to incorporate outside down payment assistance with the loan.

-- 1st Time Advantage 5000: A 30-year fixed-rate mortgage, a 1st Time Advantage 5000 loan comes with $5,000 in closing cost and down payment assistance in the form of a zero-percent second mortgage, which must be repaid when the first mortgage term ends or when you refinance, sell or transfer the home.
+- 1st Time Advantage 6000: A 30-year fixed-rate mortgage, a 1st Time Advantage 6000 loan comes with $6,000 in closing cost and down payment assistance in the form of a zero-percent second mortgage, which must be repaid when the first mortgage term ends or when you refinance, sell or transfer the home.
+If eligible, the 6000 loan can be paired with Partner Match funds, which match contributions from outside employers such as employers and local governments up to $2,500 as additional down payment.

 - 1st Time Advantage 3% Loan: A 30-year fixed-rate mortgage, a 1st Time Advantage 3% Loan comes with down payment assistance equal to 3% of the loan principal in the form of a zero-percent, deferred second mortgage.